niccoloanceschi/logitPQbound/tutorial/README.md

 # Reproducibility material for: *Optimal and computationally tractable lower bounds for logistic log-likelihoods*

-This repository contains the code required to reproduce the numerical experiments presented in [Anceschi, et al. (2025)](https://arxiv.org/abs/2410.10309), with particular focus on Section 5 of the main paper and Section F of the supplementary material.
+This repository contains the code required to reproduce the numerical experiments presented in the paper Anceschi, N. and Castiglione, C. and Rigon, T. and Zanella, G. and Durante, D. (2025), [Optimal lower bounds for logistic log-likelihoods](https://arxiv.org/abs/2410.10309), with particular focus on Section 5 of the main paper and Section F of the supplementary material.

 ---